-Note that rsync versions prior to 2.6.1 had a bug that could prevent --link-dest from working properly for a non-super-user when -o was specified (or implied by -a).
-You can work-around this bug by avoiding the -o option when sending to an old rsync.-z, --compress
+Note that rsync versions before 2.6.1 had a bug that could prevent --link-dest from working properly for a non-super-user when -o was specified (or implied by -a).
+You can work-around this bug by avoiding the -o option when sending to an old rsync.

 With this option, rsync compresses the file data as it is sent to the destination machine, which reduces the amount of data being transmitted; something that is useful over a slow connection.

-Note that this option typically achieves better compression ratios than can be achieved by using a compressing remote shell or a compressing transport because it takes advantage of the implicit information in the matching data blocks that are not explicitly sent over the connection.
+Note that this option often achieves better compression ratios than can be achieved using a compressing remote shell or a compressing transport because it takes advantage of the implicit information in the matching data blocks that are not explicitly sent over the connection.

-See the --skip-compress option for the default list of file suffixes that will not be compressed.--compress-level=NUM
+See the --skip-compress option for the default list of file suffixes that are not compressed.

 Explicitly set the compression level to use (see --compress) instead of letting it default.
-If NUM is non-zero, the --compress option is implied.--skip-compress=LIST
+If NUM is non-zero, the --compress option is implied.

-Override the list of file suffixes that will not be compressed.
+Override the list of file suffixes that are not compressed.
 The LIST should be one or more file suffixes (without the dot) separated by slashes (/).

 You may specify an empty string to indicate that no file should be skipped.